tonghuikang/swe-sharing/slides.md

   - To inform what Software Engineering is like
   - To describe the expectations of a technical career
   - To encourage more Singaporeans into Software Engineering
-  - To provide advice on how to enter the field of Software Engineering
+  - To provide advice on how get started in coding

 ---